Plot

 Generate data file for GNU Plot

 The Plot output plugin generates data files in a format compatible with GNU Plot (gnuplot), a command-line graphing tool.
-This plugin allows you to export your telemetry data for visualization and analysis using gnuplot.
+This plugin lets you export your telemetry data for visualization and analysis using gnuplot.

 Configuration parameters